Animation Creation —

 Thursdays at 6:30 pm ET (New York)

-Join Emmy Award–winning Visual Effects Supervisor Beau Janzen for an exploration of the math used to create the stunning visual art in movies and video games.
+Join Emmy Award–winning Visual Effects Supervisor Beau Janzen for an exploration behind the scenes of computer graphics and the math used to create the stunning visual art in movies and games.
 Each session in this engaging three-part series will highlight a different aspect of the art of digital creation and will feature work from Janzen’s career in feature films and television.

 Join a single session or sign up for all three — but don’t miss this fascinating journey into the mathematics of digital creation.

 Thursday, December 2 at 6:30 pm ET (New York)

 Dive into how digital sculptors or “modelers” can create any type of object using the digital clay of mathematics.

 “The Art of Digital Light and Color”

 Thursday, December 9 at 6:30 pm ET (New York)